-As indicate above, for the year ended December 31, 2020, RSUs and PSUs are being granted solely under the Corporation's SUP and Legacy RSUs are no longer granted under the Legacy LTIP.
-As Legacy RSUs granted in March 2018 and 2019 remain outstanding, with vesting dates in March of 2021 and 2022, details on the Legacy LTIP are provided hereunder.
+As indicated above, as of the year ended December 31, 2020, RSUs and PSUs were being granted solely under the Corporation's SUP, and Legacy RSUs were no longer being granted under the Legacy LTIP.
+As Legacy RSUs granted in March 2019 remain outstanding with a vesting date of March 18, 2022, details of the Legacy LTIP are provided below.

-On December 10, 2009, with the objectives of retaining senior and key management (together, "Management"), and encouraging the pursuit of value creating opportunities rewarding operational performance and to allow the participation in the appreciation of share value over an extended period, the Corporation's Board of Directors, upon recommendation of the Remuneration Committee, adopted the Legacy LTIP for the Corporation.
+On December 10, 2009, with the objectives of retaining senior and key management (together, "Management"), and encouraging the pursuit of value-creating opportunities that reward operational performance and to allow the participation in the appreciation of share value over an extended period, the Corporation's Board of Directors, upon recommendation of the Remuneration Committee, adopted the Legacy LTIP for the Corporation.